 Single-cask whisky is often bottled at natural cask-strength and without chill-filtration, to further retain the individual characteristics of each particular barrel.

 Once bottled, the whisky should be stored out of the sunlight and in a cool and dry place, as storing whisky in direct sunlight can result in the whisky lightening in colour.
-Storing whisky out of direct sunlight also prevents the label from fading and, much like wine, as these contain so much valuable provenance information, they should be preserved and cared for too.
+Having whisky storage out of direct sunlight also prevents the label from fading and, much like wine, as these contain so much valuable provenance information, they should be preserved and cared for too.

 In much older bottling of malts, corks were not of the same quality that they are today and the corks sometimes deteriorated over time and spoiled the contents of the bottle.
 Due to the quality of corks used in today’s bottling there should be no deterioration and there is no strict requirement on the position in which the bottle should be stored as the alcohol vapour in the bottle should be sufficient to keep the cork moist and prevent it from drying out.
 If a bottle of whisky is sealed and stored in a cool dry place you should be able to keep single malt indefinitely.

 Once the bottle has been opened, the length of time the whisky will retain its character all depends on how much air is in the bottle, as this interacts with the remaining whisky and will start to alter its character.
 The more you drink from the bottle the faster the deterioration of the character of the remaining whisky in the bottle.
 So if you have a bottle with just a little left for too long this will result in much faster deterioration.